CellMigrationLab/FUCCI/README.md

-# Kurppa Track and Spot Analysis
+# FUCCI Track and Spot Analysis

 This repository contains Jupyter notebooks for analyzing and visualizing tracking, spot detection, and nuclei segmentation data from the Kurppa dataset.